 If so,

-• Would you tell a friend, with your same numbers and stress, to keep doing exactly what they’re doing?
-Or would you tell them that they have to do something different because the current way won’t get them where they want to go?
+If the above were true, would you tell a friend, with the same numbers and stress, to keep doing exactly what they’re doing?
+Or would you tell them they need to do something different because the current way won’t get them where they want to go?

 Okay, sometimes it’s you. :^)